veganaize/closure-compiler/Type-Based-Property-Renaming.md

 The two compiler passes DisambiguateProperties and AmbiguateProperties improve property renaming, dead code removal and other optimization using type information.

-AmbiguateProperties and DisambiguateProperties may be enabled individually through the Java API or together by using the `use_types_for_optimization` flag on the command line or in the web service.
+AmbiguateProperties and DisambiguateProperties may be enabled individually through the Java API or together by using the `--use_types_for_optimization` flag on the command line or in the web service.

 # Details